 Ensure You Have the Right Integration Tools in Place

-First things first; start by making sure you have the right data integration system in place.
+First things first; start by making sure you have the right data integration system (for example, Zendesk integrations) in place.
 Your requirements differ from those of a for-profit enterprise.
-The application programming interface, or API, of the system you choose to employ can be a critical factor.
+The application programming interface, or API, of the system you choose to employ, can be a critical factor.
 Your team will be more effective if your system comes with built-in ease-of-use and you can make the most out of the time invested.
 Choosing a software supplier that has a track record of providing applications for nonprofits can better assure you that you have the right tools in place.